 This L298N Based Motor Driver Module is a high power motor driver perfect for driving DC Motors and Stepper Motors.
 It uses the popular L298 motor driver IC and has the onboard 5V regulator which it can supply to an external circuit.
 It can control up to 4 DC motors, or 2 DC motors with directional and speed control

-Note: It is recommend to buy a good quality version of this product.
+Note: It is recommended to buy a good quality version of this product.
 You can buy it by clicking here: L298N 2A Based Motor Driver Module – Good Quality.
-The reason is that the good quality version product has better quality of components as compared to standard ones.
+The reason is that the good quality version product has a better quality of components as compared to standard ones.

 - GND: Ground

 - 5v: 5v input (unnecessary if your power source is 7v-35v, if the power source is 7v-35v then it can act as a 5v out)